ClaudioLutz/JobSearchAI/Documentation.md

 - Format detection to handle both new and legacy output formats
 - Logging of errors and warnings at all stages
 - Graceful handling of missing files or API issues
+- Flexible job data structure handling to support different formats:
+  - Array of arrays (flattens it)
+  - Array with objects containing a 'content' property
+  - Flat array of job listings

 ### User Feedback and Progress Tracking